Batteries Are Not Accepted In Your Sioux Falls Recycling Bin.

 How to Recycle Batteries (Not in your Bin):

-Electronics and batteries need to be brought to a recycler who specializes in the process.
-In Sioux Falls, we are lucky to have a dedicated Household Hazardous Waste facility that accepts batteries of all types year round.
-You can also take them directly to SEAM for recycling, located right up the road from the Household Hazardous Waste facility.
+Electronics and batteries need to be handled by a recycler who specializes in the process.
+In Sioux Falls, we are lucky to have a dedicated Household Hazardous Waste (HHW) facility that accepts batteries of all types year round.
+You can also take them directly to SEAM for recycling, located right up the road from the HHW facility.

 Thank you for recycling right and keeping batteries out of your recycling bin!